sapariduo/gopandas/README.md

 # Series

-Series are basically maps of values with indices as keys.
+Series are basically simple ordered maps of values with indices as keys

 **With series you can use :**

 - Min/Max
 - Sum/Mean
+- Sort/Reverse
 - Add/Sub/Mul/Div/Mod between 2 series
 - Get the values
 - Get the indices